 It’s that time of year when temperatures drop and we start wanting to get our garden therapy indoors.
+Touching, smelling, and looking at plants does a great deal of good for your well-being, and just because the garden is being put to bed for the season doesn’t mean that you can’t still get your plant fix.
 A great way to do that is with an indoor herb garden.
 Many herbs overwinter best indoors, so you can enjoy their fresh flavors and healing benefits all winter long.
 We’ve put together some of our favorite indoor herb garden ideas from Garden Therapy and Etsy to get you inspired this season.

 Creating an Indoor Herb Garden